 Professional AssociationsProfessional Associations: ACM SIGCHI | Association for the Advancement of Artificial Intelligence (AAAI)

-I started at IBM Research in 1998 in the Applied Learning Sciences Group where I was a Research Staff Member and later a manager.
-I developed a summarization system for online discussions and an educational assessment tool for distance learning.
-Later, I led a project funded by the Department of Homeland Security Advanced Research Projects Agency to develop text and video analysis of multi-media learning content.
-I also developed Dynamic Learning Experience (DLE), a software system that assembled learning objects into a progression.
-In 2007, I joined the Social Computing group where I worked on social visualizations of business processes, mobile phone applications for emerging markets, and healthcare patient engagement.
-Since joining Cognitive Computing Research, I have worked on personal intelligent agents, man-machine dialogue in physical/computational environments, knowledge extraction from unstructured information in the domain of geology, and logical reasoning.
+I started at IBM Research in 1998 in the Applied Learning Sciences Group where I was a Research Staff Member and then Group Manager.
+I worked on generating metadata for text and video multi-media learning content and developed software systems to assemble these learning objects into training courses.
+I then joined the Social Computing group where I worked on applications of social networking to business, mobile applications for emerging markets, and healthcare patient engagement.
+Since joining Cognitive Computing Research in 2010, I have worked on personal intelligent agents and man-machine dialogue in physical/virtual environments.
+My recent work has also involved knowledge extraction from semi-structured information and logical reasoning over that knowledge in the domains of regulatory compliance, transportation, and insurance.